Picovoice/porcupine/README.md

 #### Direct

-Porcupine is shipped as a precompiled ANSI C library can directly be used in Swift using module maps.
+Porcupine is shipped as a precompiled ANSI C library and can directly be used in Swift using module maps.
 It can be initialized to detect multiple wake words concurrently using

 ```swift